 YearApplicants will normally be required to hold at least an upper second class honours degree in Psychology or a related field from a recognised 3rd level institution.

 Months of entry

-The Postgraduate Diploma in Applied Behaviour Analysis (ABA) is a one-year full-time course.
-The aim of this course is to ensure that students become proficient to a high degree in the understanding and practical application of the principles of applied behaviour analysis with particular regard to persons with autism, intellectual and developmental disabilities, traumatic brain injury, children and adolescents in care or special programmes, and persons presenting learning and/or behavioural challenges in school.
-This intense course provides training in ABA for a yearly intake of up to 30 students.
+This is an intensive full time course which aims to ensure that students become efficient in the practical application of the principles of applied behaviour analysis, with particular regard to persons with autism and other developmental disabilities and/or children and adolescents in care or special programmes, and/or those clients presenting learning and/or behavioural challenges in school.
+The content of this course focuses on behavioural theory and application.
+This course provides professional training in Applied Behaviour Analysis (ABA) for a yearly intake of up to 15 students.

 Qualification and course duration